 Panacea or risky chemical?
 It’s still too early to say.
 But biohackers remain optimistic.
 I’ve been experimenting and testing it for over 6 months now.
 Resulting in this C60 supplement comparison & review.

 Turmeric (+ Curcumin)

 Turmeric is India’s original longevity (and flavor) enhancing root.
 Curcumin is the most heavily researched active ingredient in turmeric, making up 77% of the curcuminoids.
-Usually the roots are ground up and powdered.
-Only then do supplement manufactures extract curcumin.
+Usually, the roots are ground up and powdered.
+Only then do supplement manufacturers extract curcumin.

 Most of the benefits of curcumin come from its anti-inflammatory effects.
 Considering that inflammation is the root of most disease, this is significant.
 Some research suggests that it might be as effective as NSAIDs like Tylenol to reduce inflammation.
 Without nasty side effects.

 Curcumin, however, is but one of many active ingredients in turmeric.
 I prefer cooking with powder and a source of fat to ensure that I get all the beneficial phytonutrients in turmeric.